 Learn more about workplace fairness and what to do if you face discrimination

-Employees and jobseekers can use this guide to understand more about the upcoming Workplace Fairness Legislation and the Tripartite Guidelines on Fair Employment Practices (TGFEP), and what it means for you.
+Employees and jobseekers can use this guide to understand more about the Workplace Fairness Legislation (WFL), the Tripartite Guidelines on Fair Employment Practices (TGFEP) and what it means for you.
 This page will be updated whenever more information and resources become available.

-The Government will work closely with Tripartite Partners to implement the Tripartite Committee recommendations in 2024.
-In the meantime, the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP) will continue to provide advice and assistance to workers who experience workplace discrimination.
+The Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP) will provide advice and assistance to workers who experience workplace discrimination.

 What to Do If You Face Workplace Discrimination